Are you there yet? Getting to Ibo Island is easy!

-Travelling to Ibo Island Lodge can be time consuming and tiring if you are coming from across the globe.
-But when you finally touch down, and settle in to your charming accommodation, you will never look back – and you may lose touch with your other life for a while.
+Traveling to Ibo Island Lodge can be time-consuming and tiring if you are coming from across the globe.
+But when you finally touch down and settle into your charming accommodation, you will never look back – and you may lose touch with your other life for a while.

 LAM (Air Mozambique) – daily flights into Pemba from Johannesburg – goes via Maputo

 SA Airlink – flights on Monday, Wednesday, Thursday, Friday and Saturday – direct flight to Pemba

 East Africa via Dar es Salaam – flights to Pemba on Wednesday, Friday and Sunday

 East Africa via Nairobi – flights to Pemba on Tuesday, Wednesday, Saturday and Sunday